Home About Dr. Garver Services FAQs Links/Resources Directions Contact Dr. Garver

 1. How is an evaluation conducted?

-The first step during the assessment process involves a diagnostic and comprehensive intake with the client and family or parents of the client.
-This depends on the age of the client.
+The first step during the assessment process involves a diagnostic and comprehensive intake with the client and family or parents of the client, depending on the client's age.
 During this intake and history session, the presenting areas of concern or diagnostic goals are discussed and explored.
 Records, work samples and previous evaluations are reviewed and discussed.
-Pertinent information pertaining to progress, family history, frequencies of behavioral concerns or previous interventions are some of the topics discussed.
-Depending on the outcome of this intake, the next step in the assessment process is decided which could be a school observation, a packet of forms to fill out, or all of these aforementioned components in addition to a comprehensive psychoeducational evaluation.
+Pertinent information regarding progress, family history, frequencies of behavioral concerns and previous interventions are some of the topics discussed.
+Depending on the outcome of this intake, the next step in the assessment process is decided, which could be a school observation, a packet of forms to fill out, or these components in addition to a comprehensive psychoeducational evaluation.
 Sometimes, services only involve an educational assessment or a school consultation.
 Decisions of services depend upon the needs of each client and their unique profile.
 Each assessment and recommendations are uniquely structured to meet the needs of a client.

 2. Do you only work with children?